How to Write a Restaurant Employee Handbook (with Template)

 9 Sections to Include in Your Employee Handbook

 Just like restaurants, each employee handbook is unique.
 Though most restaurant handbooks follow the same general structure, the information included in each category will depend on factors such as your restaurant size, location, or company culture, to name a few.
 For instance, a fine dining establishment may have an entire paragraph dedicated to table settings, while a pizza place may have a section on telephone etiquette for delivery orders.

 To help you write an employee handbook that fits your restaurant, we’ve broken down eight essential categories to include.
 Keep in mind that important sections such as employee compensation and anti-harassment policies will need to be reviewed by an attorney to make sure your restaurant is in compliance.

 To start filling in these sections right away, download our free template and follow along with our customizable employee handbook sample for your restaurant.

 In this introductory section, start things off on a positive note by providing a brief history of your company and some key takeaways about the brand.
 You can even write this section in the form of a welcome letter from the restaurant owner or manager to give it a personal touch.

-The introduction to your restaurant employee handbook should also come with a disclaimer that the handbook is not a legally binding contract but a document that demonstrates mutual understanding.
+The introduction to your handbook should also come with a disclaimer that the handbook is not a legally binding contract but a document that demonstrates mutual understanding.
 If you don’t include a disclaimer, an employee could sue you for breach of contract.
-Therefore, it’s best highly recommended that you consult with an attorney when writing this section along with a review of the whole document.
+Therefore, it’s highly recommended that you consult with an attorney when writing this section along with a review of the whole document.